elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/resource-loading-onload-onerror.md

 ---

-### Are the load and error events limited to external scripts, or do they work with other external resources?
+### Are the load and error events limited to internal scripts, or do they work with other external resources?

 <details>
   <summary><strong>View Answer:</strong></summary>